 How to Apply for Accounting Internships

 To be considered for the spring internship program, students must fulfill certain academic standards (e.g. a minimum grade-point average and certain coursework).
-A current resume and personal application must be filed with the Career Development Center early in the fall semester of a student’s junior year.
+A current resume and personal application must be filed with the Career Center early in the fall semester of a student’s junior year.

 How the Internship Process Works